 Batteries take advantage of these exact same biochemical phenomena: one side of a battery is rich in electrons, and the other side is deficient in electrons.
 The electrons want to move from high concentrations to low concentrations but they’re separated by an impenetrable wall.
 They can only equilibrate when the two sides of the battery are connected by a wire, forming an electronic circuit.

 So what happens if we stick a Venus flytrap in the middle of this circuit?
 From the plant’s perspective, electrons are dumped into the cellular space and the electricity “feels” like a change in ionic concentration.

 When an insect stimulates the trigger hairs on the surface of a Venus flytrap, the cells of the trigger hair cause a change in ionic concentration.
 The corresponding change in electronic (e–) charge causes the cells that join the two lobes of the leaf, called the midrib, to rapidly swell with water, causing the trap to close.
 In this way we can use electricity to simulate a fly landing on the surface of the trap and trigger a biological response.
 The truth is, biological organisms have been using electricity since long before we ever figured it out!

-For this exercise you’ll be connecting and controlling our Venus flytrap in three easy steps.
+For this exercise you’ll be connecting and controlling our Venus flytrap in these easy steps.
 Let’s make a plant cyborg!